Proximal Diffusion Neural Sampler: Experiments

 \paragraph{Main Results} Quantitative results are demonstrated in \cref{tab:toy,tab:atom}.
 Among seven benchmarks, PDNS (with proximal WDCE) attains the best scores on five tasks, with the only exceptions being Funnel and DW4, where performance is comparable but slightly behind recent baselines.
 Notably, PDNS excels on the more challenging targets MoS (50D) with heavy tails and the LJ-13/LJ-55 particle systems with steep, rugged energy surfaces.
 We attribute these gains to the proximal step, which tempers trajectory weights and constrains each iteration to a local move in path space.
 This prevents the model from committing to a single model early, promotes gradual exploration across separated modes, and stabilizes optimization in high dimensions.
 As illustrated in \cref{app:result1_conti}, removal of the proximal term induces mode collapse, whereas the PDNS maintains coverage.
+Finally, as shown in \cref{tab:ad}, \cref{fig:energy-ad-plot,fig:torsion-plot}, our method achieves strong performance on the alanine dipeptide task.
+Quantitatively, the KL divergences of the torsion angles are comparable to those reported by the current state-of-the-art method, ASBS \citep{liu2025asbs}, and the qualitative assessments including energy histograms and torsion plots, demonstrate that our model captures the main conformational structures of the system.